SaroarShahan/SaroarShahan/README.md

-### Hi, Shahan here!👋
+### Hi,

-I’m a JavaScript & tech enthusiast guy.
-Currently, I'm working at [VivaSoft Limited](http://www.vivasoftltd.com/) as a Front-End Engineer.
-I love to play with ReactJS & ReactNative.
-Problem-solving & coding is my passion.
-Besides my profession, I always try to contribute to local tech communities.
+This is Saroar Hossain Shahan, a Sr. Front-End Engineer & tech enthusiast guy.
+I love to play with ReactJS and NodeJS.
+Problem-solving and coding is my passion.
+Besides my profession, I always try to contribute to my local tech communities.

 Here is my blog: [shahansdiary.com](http://shahansdiary.com/)